Apartment 2024

 Yesterday, leaned down to slide open the door in order to put a wine glass away, and the entire door came off in my hand.
 I stood, blinking in shock, that this unit of furniture, a fixture for my entire lifetime was falling to pieces in my hands.
 I sat down on the floor to examine the damage, and realized that the frame was falling off.
 It seems four decades of bottles and glasses had become too much for the nails and screws holding it together.
 It’s not beyond my ability to fix it, but I’m somehow inordinately saddened by its decline, almost as if its one more piece of my grandparents that is slipping away from me.

-6 Responses to “The Bar on the Wall”
+0 thoughts on “The Bar on the Wall

 1. aasmodeus